US Peace Memorial Foundation

-This is an organization that initiates and supports local, national and international interfaith activities, conflict management, trauma awareness, and social change strategies across the globe, particularly in areas of religious conflict.
+This organization initiates and supports local, national, and international interfaith activities, conflict management, trauma awareness, and social change strategies, particularly in areas of religious conflict.
 CRT focuses on creating conditions for sustainable peace, especially by engaging local women of faith in the process.
-Activities include teaching, mediation, providing financial support, grant writing, fund raising, public information and newsletters.
+Activities include news and events, a blog, publications, newsletters, podcasts, and partnerships with other groups.

 Dr. Andrea K. Blanch, Founder and Director

 520 Ralph Street,